 Historically, Americans have been innovators in the design of electoral systems.
 In its day, the Electoral College was an impressive innovation.
-Several vote counting methods, including Cumulative Voting, Bucklin Voting and Coombs' Method originated in the United States.
+Several vote counting methods, including Cumulative Voting, Bucklin Voting and Coombs' Method, and Instant Runoff Voting originated in the United States.
 Today, the U.S. is less innovative nationally, but there is much diversity in the electoral systems in use in state and local jurisdictions.

 Used to elect the U.S. House Representatives, as well as many state and local legislatures, plurality is the most common and best-known electoral system currently in use in America.
 Under the plurality system, an area is divided into a number of geographically defined voting districts, each represented by a single elected official.
 Voters cast a single vote for their district’s representative, with the highest total vote-getter winning election, even if he or she has received less than half of the vote.

 There are two main weaknesses in the plurality system.

 First, where the boundaries of districts are drawn can have a huge effect on who is likely to win election.
 As a result, gerrymandering to protect incumbents or weaken political enemies is common practice under plurality rules.
 This is a problem inherent in any single-winner system.

 Second, plurality elections are prone to the spoiler effect.
 Where three or more viable candidates run and split the vote within a district, the “winner” of an election can often be the candidate whom the majority of voters liked least.
 This characteristic of plurality elections leads to a further problem.
 In order to prevent the spoiler effect from negatively impacting their chances, political parties will limit the number of candidates running.
 This in turn leaves voters with no effective choice as elections often involve voters merely ratifying the candidate chosen by the majority party (typically at a low turnout primary) in their district.